Cisco WebEx Event Center User Guide

 - Click Copy to choose a form for the event you’re creating.
 You can edit a copied message to customize it for this webinar.

 Edit the default registration form

 When you create a default form, it will display whatever branding you have already established for your templates.
 All fields can be edited, moved, or deleted.
-You can insert new fields.
+You can also insert new fields.

 Note: Remember that the fewer fields your registration form has, the more people will complete the form.

-Your contacts' event registration and attendance become part of their Act-On Activity History and can be used in lead scoring and list segmentation.
+Your contacts' event registration and attendance will become part of their Act-On Activity History and can be used in lead scoring and list segmentation.

 - You can cookie registrants for Beacon Tracking.
 This will let you set alerts to notify you if someone who registered for a webinar visits a particular web page on your site.